AARP National Senior Spelling Bee

 The event is open to all senior American citizens.
 What is a senior?
 For the purposes of this competition, a senior is anybody aged 50 or over.

 Here's an interview I really enjoyed watching with a regular attendee of the Senior Spelling Bee.
-His name is Bill Long, and this is the nasty word that got him...
+His name is Bill Long, and check out the nasty word that got him...